richardeoin/ax/hw/README.md

 ## [C.H.I.P.](chip/)

-The board uses a single AX5043 radio, with separate antenna ports.
+The board uses a single AX5043 radio, with separate antenna ports for transmit and receive.
 The recieve port has an integrated Low Noise Amplifier (LNA). *Not yet tested*

 ## [Breakout Board](breakout/)